 Strawberry Tabasco Pepper Jelly

-- 3 Tabasco peppers seeded, *see notes for safety precaution*
+- 3 to 5 Tabasco peppers, seeded and chopped,**see notes for safety precaution***

 - 1 ½ cups frozen strawberries

 - 2 ½ cups chopped green bell pepper